stefaniaMou/spanner-examples/README.md

 Spanner provides an official Github Spanner CI Application for easy integration with GitHub.
 This authorises the Spanner CI platform to access Github repositories.
 Please note that the account where the GitHub Spanner CI app is installed, must be the same as the one authorised using the GitHub sign in.

 #### Create a Github repository:
-In order to freely experiment with the **Spanner CI Test Examples**, it is necessary to fork this repository into your Github account.
+To freely experiment with the **Spanner CI Test Examples**, it is necessary to fork this repository into your Github account.

 #### Installation of GitHub Spanner CI App:
 1. Visit https://github.com/apps/spannerci-app